klemola/matiasklemola.com/content/articles/typescript-union-types.md

 {% include_code typescript-union-types/RemoteData.ts lang:typescript lines:21-31 %}

-You probably occasionally still need to test which variant of `RemoteData` is present (eg. you might only care if a value is `Success`), and that can be done easily using some helpers.
+You probably occasionally still need to test which variant of `RemoteData` is present (e.g. you might only care if a value is `Success`), and that can be done easily using some helpers.
 Using `switch` is not mandatory!

 {% include_code typescript-union-types/RemoteData.ts lang:typescript lines:32-54 %}